wlillisdev/hiking-hub/README.md

 # Aim of Website

-The goal of this website is to create an active hiking community blog.
+The goal of this website is to create a hiking community blog.
 To provide a platform so users can share thier hiking adventuers.
 This blog will enabel users to upload thier own unique hike reviews, And share with others thier expeierence they had on a particular hike or trail.
 So other users can discover hiden gems of hikes and trails all over Ireland.

 # Target Audience